yugabyte/yugabyte-db/docs/content/preview/integrations/hashicorp-vault.md

 ## YSQL plugin for Hashicorp Vault

 YSQL plugin provides APIs for using the HashiCorp Vault's dynamic secrets for YugabyteDB.
-The plugin includes APIs which can be used to add YugabyteDB to manage secrets, create new users, and manage [leases](https://developer.hashicorp.com/vault/docs/concepts/lease).
+The APIs can be used to add YugabyteDB to manage secrets, create new users, and manage [leases](https://developer.hashicorp.com/vault/docs/concepts/lease).

 For more details, refer to [YSQL plugin for Hashicorp Vault](https://github.com/yugabyte/hashicorp-vault-ysql-plugin#ysql-plugin-for-hashicorp-vault-1).